 The blue hands are striking on the white face.
 Notice the applied Dufa logo near the top of the dial as well.
 I did notice that while turning the crown, the hands weren’t sweeping as smooth as any of my other watches (even the ones at half the price).

-The stitching on the leather is well done, there are no imperfections that I could see.
+The stitching on the leather is even and consistent, with no imperfections that I could see.

 The lower half looks just as good.